 - Executive Summary

-The Regional Haze SIP revision is the plan Texas must submit to the United States Environmental Protection Agency (EPA) to show how Texas will reduce regional haze to natural conditions.
-This SIP revision includes all existing control strategies for the Dallas and Houston areas, other statewide and federal controls, and Best Available Retrofit Technology (BART).
+The regional-haze SIP revision is the plan Texas must submit to the EPA to show how Texas will reduce regional haze to natural conditions.
+This SIP revision includes all existing control strategies for the Dallas and Houston areas, other statewide and federal controls, and best available retrofit technology (BART).

-The long-term goal is to restore air quality to natural conditions.
-Natural conditions are defined by the EPA as the visibility conditions that would be experienced in the absence of pollution from human activities.
-The goal set by Congress is for all Federal Class I areas to meet natural conditions by 2064.
+The long-term goal is to restore air quality to natural conditions—defined by the EPA as the visibility conditions that would be experienced in the absence of pollution from human activities.
+The goal set by Congress is for all Class I federal areas to meet natural conditions by 2064.
 The “glide path” is the path to the 2064 goal.
 Currently, the baseline haze level at Big Bend and Guadalupe Mountains National Parks is approximately 16 deciviews.

 Source: Adapted from EPA-454/B-03-005, Guidance for Estimating Natural Visibility Conditions Under the Regional Haze Program.

-Texas used the Central Regional Air Planning Association’s (CENRAP) template for the Regional Haze SIP revision.
-The CENRAP states worked together with the EPA and Federal Land Managers to develop a format that stakeholders found acceptable.
-Each state may adapt the template as needed.
+Texas used the Central Regional Air Planning Association’s template for the regional haze SIP revision.
+The CENRAP states worked together with the EPA and federal land managers to develop a format that stakeholders found acceptable.
+Each state adapted the template as needed.

-The TCEQ provided a summary paper to participants in the regional haze consultation calls on July 11, 18 and 31, 2007.
-The TCEQ held these calls with other states, Federal Land Managers, and the EPA and offered the opportunity for other interested parties to listen to the consultation calls.
+The TCEQ provided a summary paper to participants in the regional-haze consultation calls on July 11, 18, and 31, 2007.
+The TCEQ held these calls with other states, federal land managers, and the EPA and offered the opportunity for other interested parties to listen to the calls.

 Texas’ Regional Haze Summary of Major Issues is the summary the TCEQ provided to the participants in the consultation conference calls.
-The summaries of the three consultation conference calls are provided below:
+The summaries of the three consultation conference calls appear below:

-The TCEQ will continue to consult with other states in the future.
-Regional Haze SIP revisions are required every 10 years, so the next revision is due to EPA in 2018.
-Every five years, the TCEQ is required to assess the state’s progress towards natural conditions and may do a revision if needed in 2014.
+The TCEQ continues to consult with other states.
+Regional-haze SIP revisions are required every 10 years, so the next revision is due to the EPA in 2018.
+Every five years, the TCEQ is required to assess the state’s progress towards natural conditions.

-The TCEQ developed four issue papers regarding its analyses of some of the technical issues in developing the Regional Haze SIP revision.
-These issue papers were provided to the participants in the consultation calls.
+The TCEQ developed four issue papers regarding its analyses of some of the technical issues in developing the 2009 regional-haze SIP revision and supplied those papers to the participants in the consultation calls.

-- Uniform Rates of Progress and Projected 2018 Reasonable Progress Goals The first issue concerns the uniform rate of progress to reduce haze by 2018.
+- Uniform Rates of Progress and Projected 2018 Reasonable Progress Goals.
+The first issue concerned the uniform rate of progress to reduce haze by 2018.
 The TCEQ’s preliminary analyses indicate that, without international emissions, Texas’ Class I areas would be close to achieving the uniform rate of progress for 2018.

-- Integrated Planning Model Projections of Electric Generating Unit Emissions for the Regional Haze SIP Revision The fourth issue concerns the use of the EPA’s Integrated Planning Model (IPM), Version 2.19, versus Version 3.0.
-Based on its analyses, the TCEQ concluded that photochemical modeling using inputs for electric generating units (EGU) from the earlier version of the IPM was a viable option for SIP planning in Texas.
-The conclusion was based on two primary findings: (1) total Texas EGU emissions of SO2 predicted by both IPM versions were similar for the planning year 2018; and (2) potential impacts of EGUs on Class I areas, based on upwind groupings of EGU-emitted SO2, were the same or nearly the same for both IPM versions.
+- Integrated Planning Model Projections of Electric Generating Unit Emissions for the Regional Haze SIP Revision The fourth issue concerned the use of the EPA’s Integrated Planning Model, Version 2.19, versus Version 3.0.
+Based on its analyses, the TCEQ concluded that photochemical modeling using inputs for electric generating units from the earlier version of the IPM was a viable option for SIP planning in Texas.

 The following comments are in no particular order.